 You’ve likely heard the expression an apple a day keeps the doctor away, and it’s partly true.
 Whether you have vision problems or not, eating certain foods can benefit your eye health.
 It’s an easy way to be proactive about your vision, and you might even discover that the foods you already love help.
 Try adding these foods to your diet to prolong and fortify healthy eyes.
-Here are ten great foods for eye health.
+Here are 10 great foods for eye health.

 1. Carrots